KhaiHuy123/scrape-tool/application/database.md

 8. **External Logo**: The Scout Regiment logo is displayed for branding and aesthetics.

-This CRM desktop application is designed to efficiently manage and view book data, making it a valuable tool for businesses or individuals working with book-related information.
+This CRM desktop application is designed to efficiently manage and view book data, making it a valuable tool for individuals working with book-related information.
 Users can easily navigate, update, and check related attributes to ensure data accuracy and completeness.

-Here is diagram of database used in this application.
-It represent for the basic relational database:
+Here is diagram of relational data model used in this application :

 ![image](https://github.com/KhaiHuy123/scrape_tool/assets/86825653/ca599e1e-2728-46ac-9ff1-e0e64fc2e95b)